wwd-ustc/RDTR/README.md

     ```

 ## Acknowledgement
-The codes of dataset genaration are based on [PCN](https://github.com/uof1745-cmd/PCN) and [Blind](https://github.com/xiaoyu258/GeoProj).
+The codes are largely based on [PCN](https://github.com/uof1745-cmd/PCN) and [Blind](https://github.com/xiaoyu258/GeoProj).
 Thanks for their wonderful works.